 The Inner Metropolitan partnership is in its second term, with the current membership appointed in August 2021.
 Each partnership is made of community and business representatives with varied backgrounds, experiences and networks, the CEO of each of local government in the region and a Deputy Secretary from the Victorian State Government.

 Anna is currently CEO of the Public Interest Journalism Initiative, a non-profit focusing on research and policy reform for the Australian news media industry.

 Anna is the former Chair of YWCA National Housing and Deputy CEO of Philanthropy Australia.
 She is currently a Non-Executive Director of ShareGift Australia, a philanthropic fund drawn from the Australian share market and a graduate of the Australian Institute of Company Directors.

-Carley was awarded the Order of Australia Medal in the Australia Day 2021 Honours List for service to the space industry, and to the community of the Northern Territory.
+Carley was awarded the Order of Australia Medal in the Australia Day 2021 Honours List for service to the space industry during her time as CEO of Equatorial Launch Autralia, and to the community of the Northern Territory.